Ez2Raven/blog/_posts/2022-08-29-imposter-syndrome.md

 </figure>

-From my limited understanding, it is an observation made on individuals who credit their achievements to external or transient (such as luck) instead of their own efforts and capabilities.
+From my limited understanding, it is an observation made on individuals who credit their achievements to external or transient causes (such as luck) instead of their own efforts and capabilities.

 I would simplify that understanding further, towards an extreme version of unconstructive self criticism.